iotaledger/iota-spec-template/template/3-SPECS/project-REQUIREMENTS-SPEC-0000.md

 <!--
-In many cases, spec-compliant implementations will do well to have a list of important tests that should be run (unit, integration, e2e, smoke, etc.) This is where such tests should be clearly explained.
+In many cases, spec-compliant implementations will do well to have a list of important tests that should be run (unit, integration, e2e, smoke, etc.) This is where such tests should be clearly explained and required - if necessary.
 -->